 Development of a research project integrating theoretical and analytic perspectives applied to improving organizational effectiveness in public safety agencies.

 PSSL 6401.
-National & International Security Threats.
+National and International Security Threats.
 6 Credits.

 PSSL 6452.
-Strategic Planning & Emergency Response.
+Strategic Planning and Emergency Response.
 6 Credits.

 PSSL 6453.
 Leadership and Change Management.
 6 Credits.

 PSSL 6455.
-Information Management & Data Analytics.
+Information Management and Data Analytics.
 6 Credits.